DCU-NLG/dcu-nlg.github.io/_pages/home.md

 # About Us
 {: .text-center}

-We are a group of faculty members, researchers and students affiliated with McGill University and Mila Quebec AI Institute, both located in Montreal, Canada.
-We often collaborate with researchers around the world.
+We are are group of researchers based in DCU and ADAPT, with external members at Aberdeen University, and IBM Research Dublin.
+Our collaborations extend to all continents, and both academia and industry.
 {: .text-center}

 {% include feature_row id="row_about_us" %}